Financial Aid Verification

 - Neither married parent entered a valid SSN.

 - A parent entered all zeros for the SSN because parent does not have a Social Security Number.

 - The person filed a Puerto Rican or foreign tax return.

-If you are unable to utilize the Data Retrieval Tool you will need to submit a tax return transcript and W2s.
+If you are unable to utilize the Data Retrieval Tool you will need to submit a tax return transcript and if the tax return is a joint return, also submit W2s.

 Option 2 — IRS Tax Return Transcript